eddwebster/football_analytics/README.md

 *    [`soccermix`](https://github.com/ML-KULeuven/soccermix) - a soft clustering technique based on mixture models that decomposes event stream data into a number of prototypical actions of a specific type, location, and direction by Tom Deccoos and ML-KULeuven;
 *    [`soccer_xg`](https://github.com/ML-KULeuven/soccer_xg) - a Python package for training and analyzing expected goals (xG) models in football;
 *    [`soccerplots`](https://github.com/Slothfulwave612/soccerplots) -  a Python package that can be used for making visualizations for football analytics by [Anmol Durgapal](https://twitter.com/slothfulwave612);
-*    [`sync.soccer`](https://github.com/huffyhenry/sync.soccer) - a Python package to synchronise football datasets, so that an event in one dataset is matched to the corresponding event or snapshot in the other by Marek Kwiatkowski.
-This repository contains an implementation that aligns Opta's (now STATS Perform's) F24 feeds to ChyronHego's Tracab files.
+*    [`sync.soccer`](https://github.com/huffyhenry/sync.soccer) - a Python package to synchronise football datasets, so that an event in one dataset is matched to the corresponding event or snapshot in the other by [Marek Kwiatkowski](https://twitter.com/statlurker).
+This repository contains an implementation that aligns Opta's (now Stat Perform) F24 feeds to ChyronHego's Tracab files.
 More formats may be added in the future.
 See the following blog post for methodology [[link](https://kwiatkowski.io/sync.soccer)];
 *    [`tmscrape`](https://github.com/znstrider/tmscrape) - a Python TransferMarkt webscraper by [danzn1](https://twitter.com/danzn1);
 *    [`Tyrone Mings`](https://github.com/FCrSTATS/tyrone_mings) - a Python TransferMarkt webscraper by [FCrSTATS](https://twitter.com/FC_rstats);
 *    [`understat`](https://github.com/amosbastian/understat) - a Python webscraper by [Amos Bastian](https://github.com/amosbastian).